poludmik/rag-poc-deployment/README.md

 ### :zap: GPU Inference Server

 The GPU inference server is used to run the Mistral-7B-Instruct-v0.2-AWQ model for generating responses.
 It utilizes `vllm` for efficient model management and inference.
 Since the model is large and requires a GPU for inference, a separate server is used to offload the computation from the main backend server.
-This also allows for better resource management and scalability.
+This also allows for better resource management and scalability (e.g. when multiple LLM servers could be running).

 #### Starting the Server